NoteFly/InsertSmiley-plugin/README.md

-# InsertSmiley-plugin
+# InsertSmiley
-InsertSmiley NoteFly plugin.
+The InsertSmiley NoteFly plugin.